 Oil palms grow best in low-lying, tropical areas such as rainforest land.
-Regionally, around 60% of oil palm expansion in Malaysia and Indonesia has occurred at the expense of virgin forests4.
-Land clearing for palm oil plantations has led to the widespread destruction of rainforests and natural ecosystems, most significantly in Indonesia and Malaysia, where 86 per cent of the world's palm oil is grown.
-Recently published research also shows that the area of palm oil and pulpwood expansion onto peatlands in Borneo, Sumatra and peninsular Malaysia has increased by 37% over the past five years.
-In Kalimantan alone, the expansion has more than doubled6.
+Land clearing for palm oil plantations has led to the widespread destruction of rainforests and natural ecosystems, most significantly in Indonesia and Malaysia, where 86 per cent of the world's palm oil is grown4.
+In Malaysia, the expansion of palm oil and pulpwood into peatland in Borneo, Sumatra and Peninsular Malaysia has increased by 37 per cent over the past five years.
+In Kalimantan alone, the expansion has more than doubled5.